Do you dream of getting a good night’s sleep but always wake up bleary-eyed and cranky? Age might be partly to blame but tweaking lighting can help.

 1. Start your day off right with light.
 Getting your body into the right rhythm starts in the morning.
 “When you’re ready to begin the day, exposing your body to the sun will not only help alert the brain and set you in motion, it will also help you sleep later on,” the National Sleep Foundation states.
 Try to kick off your day with an hour of exposure to natural light, such as sitting in a sunny room or taking a walk outside.
 In winter, using a light therapy box is also an option, but the devices that really work are the more expensive, medical grade ones, so it’s best to use natural light if you can, Brown says.
 “Get your eyes open, get the shades up and feel the sunshine,” he says.

 2. Wind down in the evening.
 Several hours before bedtime, turn off your computer, put away your smartphone and shut off the TV.
 Also consider enabling the night mode on your smartphone in case you grab it at 2 a.m. to check the time, Brown says.
 This dims the light emanating from your device at night.
 Research shows that the light emitted from screens causes melatonin suppression, says Richard Hansler, a physicist who has done research on light and melatonin.
 “Most people are not aware that simply exposing their eyes to light from light bulbs or TV and computer screens stops the body from making melatonin,” he says.
 In contrast, avoiding blue light for a few hours before bedtime allows your body to ramp up production of that sleep hormone.
 “By bedtime there will be plenty in your bloodstream and sleep will come easily and deeply,” Hansler says.
 The levels of melatonin in your body will then decrease as you get closer to wake-up time.
 “No more groggy mornings,” he says.
+You’ll be able to fall asleep faster and sleep more deeply.

 3. Use the right light for bedtime reading.
 Studies have shown that reading a physical book can help you relax, which can help get you ready for sleep, but using the wrong reading lamp (or reading material) can create the opposite effect.
 For bedtime reading, choose a pleasant read such as a classic novel or lightly humorous memoir in physical, rather than electronic, form.
 In one study on sleep and light, participants who read a physical book took less time to fall asleep, had more restorative REM sleep, felt sleepier before bed and, after eight hours of sleep, were more well-rested and quicker to wake up than participants who read on an electronic device.
 If you want to read before bed, consider using a shaded lamp with a light bulb that filters out blue light.
 For example, the Good Night Biological LED Lamp & Light Bulbs are designed to be used at night.
 And GE Align PM LED bulbs also fit the bill.
 As you start to feel drowsy, flip off the lamp.
 Even if it doesn’t emit much blue light, leaving it on while you sleep can prevent you from sleeping deeply and can cause you to wake up more during the night.